Economic activity has to be strengthened, social distancing a way of life: PM Modi

 Lift lockdown, let economic activity be restricted within states: CMs at meeting with PM

 Do gaj doori must be made a mantra.
 We have to keep spreading the message on social distancing, the PM also told the CMs.
-We have to also ensure that we face masks of face covers.
+We have to also ensure that we use face masks of face covers.
 This should become a way of life if we have to beat the pandemic, he also said.

-On one hand, we are challenged by how to save lives and on the other we have to equally focus on the financial aspects as well.
+On one hand, we are challenged by how to save lives and on the other, we have to equally focus on the financial aspects as well.
 We have to strengthen economic activities on one hand and on the other strengthen our resolve to combat the virus, PM Modi also said.